charliethebrown12/startup/README.md

 ### Design

+This is an example of the Charles' Server page with an included notification in the corner

 ![Media Request Page Example](Pictures/Page_Example_For_Startup.png)

 Here is an example of the login page

 ![Login Page Example](Pictures/Login_Page_For_Startup.png)

+Here is a sequence diagram that shows how to people would interact with the backend to vote.

 ![Sequence Diagram Example](Pictures/Sequence_Diagram.jpg)